 If you have a dream job in mind but lack the experience to get there, think about the kinds of jobs and experiences you’d need to pursue to make that dream job a reality.
 If that means applying for an internship or fellowship opportunity that don’t pay as much, you may want to consider whether you should sacrifice moving out on your own for a chance to get the experience you’ll need later in life.
 If that means an entry-level position at the company you aspire to work at that may not take advantage of all the skills you boast, it may be worth a year or two of frugal living to get your foot in that door.
 Commit yourself to whatever you decide to do, and your employers will notice this as well.

-If graduate school has been in the back of your mind and you feel that a master’s or other professional degree would help you find a job in your chosen field of study, it may not be a bad idea to consider graduate school when you’re determining your long-term goals.
+If graduate school has been in the back of your mind and you feel that a master’s or other professional degree would help you find a job in your dream field, consider graduate school when determining your long-term goals.
 Keep in mind that you shouldn’t just go to graduate school right after college because you’re worried about the “real world” and have no other plan.
-As this decision would most likely involve adding to your student loan debt, the decision shouldn’t be taken as lightly as it often is.
+This decision would most likely involve adding to your student loan debt, and shouldn’t be taken as lightly as it often is.

 Monroe College's IT system was hacked last week, disabling many of its technology systems and platforms as hackers demanded $2 million ransom in Bitcoin to restore access.
 Faculty, students and staff members were locked out of the college's websites but continued to attend class and hand in homework, regardless. [...]

 Lawmakers are considering extending Pell Grants to people who pursue short-term training in order to land better jobs, faster.
 Federal student aid in the form of Pell Grants can currently be used for college degrees and qualifying certificate programs. [...]

 July 2, 2019